aakw91/analyze-log/README.md

    3. webshell.txt (for Webshell)
    4. illegalaccess.txt (for Illegal Access)

-3. Open a command prompt (by holding shift + right click in the specific folder that both analyze_script.py and the log file is) and the command prompt will be launched.
+2. Open a command prompt (by holding shift + right click in the specific folder that both analyze_script.py and the log file is) and the command prompt will be launched.

-4. In the command prompt, type in the parameters in the following format (analyze_script.py <log file's name>)
+3. In the command prompt, type in the parameters in the following format (analyze_script.py <log file's name>)
    - analyze_script.py CTF1.log

-5. After entering the commands, wait for the following messages to be printed out to notify that the checks are completed:
+4. After entering the commands, wait for the following messages to be printed out to notify that the checks are completed:
    - Analyzing of "<xxx.log>" is Completed.
    - SQL Injection Printing Completed in "sqli.txt".
    - File Inclusion Printing Completed in "fileinclusion.txt".
    - Web Shell Printing Completed in "webshell.txt".
    - Illegal Access Printing Completed in "illegalaccess.txt".

+# Installation Guide
+1. This python script (analyze_script.py) was built on Python Version 3.4.3.
+   Download link for Python Version 3.4.3: https://www.python.org/downloads/